steveking-gh/brink/README.md

 ---

-Brink can add pad bytes to force parts of the file to start at an aligned boundary.
+Brink can add pad bytes to force parts of the file to start at an aligned boundary or at an absolute location.

 <img src="./images/align.svg" width="400">